wxl/blogofobe/docs/filters.rst

 Filters
 ******************************
-Filters are Blogofile's text processor plugin system.
+Filters are blogofobe's text processor plugin system.
 They create callable functions in templates and blog posts that can perform manipulation on a block of text.
 Ideas for filters:

 * Markup languages.
 * A code syntax highlighter.